Feeling the "Baby Blues"?

 Due to hormone changes after pregnancy, it is common to feel some of the symptoms listed above.
 These feelings can be described as “the baby blues.”
 After 2 weeks, you should feel mostly back to yourself, be able to cope with normal everyday activities, and care for yourself and your baby.
 If you are struggling in your new role after this time period, your feelings are classified as a Perinatal Mood and Anxiety Disorder (PMAD), and they will not go away unless treated.
 Your first step is to call your health care provider and discuss your feelings.
 He or she will help guide you in the next course of action.
 Symptoms of a PMAD may also be felt during pregnancy.

-As Postpartum Support International’s motto says, “You are not alone, you are not to blame, and with help you will get well.”
+“You are not alone, you are not to blame, and with help you will get well.”